RoyMagnussen/CottonBox-Data-Centric/README.md

 It also contains a link to the category page where users can view all products of that category.

 > Currently the link does not work as I have not implemented the `category` page.

+#### 6. Footer

+The footer allows the user to quickly navigate to pages such as the `about`, `contact`, `sitemap` and the `cookie policy` page.

+It also provides the user with information to contact the company as well as social media links to the company's pages.

 ### Features Left to Implement
 - Another feature idea